Have you ever posted a graphic to Facebook and absolutely nailed it?

 1. Use Grids and Frames

 When it comes to photos, there’s one thing to remember.
 Well, actually two: grids and frames.
-These are your best friend.
-Photos should always be contained in a grid or frame.
-It makes your designs look much more professional and also gives some order to your design.
+These are your best friend so photos should always be contained in a grid or frame.
+It makes your designs look so much more professional and also gives some order to your design.

 It’s much easier to add text over the top of a grid.
 A simple text holder doesn’t go astray, and this can make for a simple Facebook post or blog title graphic which you can share on Facebook.